 Great spot in a very different little cafe run by the best seafood chef on the south coast.
 Sometimes closes during winter so check first.
 Lunches mainly in colder months but dinner on a summer’s night is a great experience.
 You’ll love it.

 My family and I go there for breakfast whenever we are in Goolwa.
-We always book in advance on weekends and public/school holidays, as they do get busy.Good quality food, generous serve of bacon and well-cooked, delicious coffee.
+We always book in advance on weekends and public/school holidays, as they do get busy.Good quality food, generous serve of bacon is well-cooked, delicious coffee.
 We have two children (5 and 9), and the food always comes out quickly!If the kids get too rowdy (it is a tightly packed cafe), they can play just outside the cafe, out of people’s way but still close by.It is very chilly if there is a breeze (which is almost always!), and they do provide rugs - I still highly recommend a warm jacket.Then run up the stairs to the lookout behind, to work off some of your breakfast, then a good walk along the beach :-)

-WE went there again for lunch this week,the most perfect place to sit, relax and enjoy a lovely meal served by excellent staff:-) The food is A1 and as it was school holidays,expected to see more children there that day but no so,more older folk enjoying a good day out.
+We went there again for lunch this week; the most perfect place to sit, relax and enjoy a lovely meal served by excellent staff:-) The food is A1 and as it was school holidays we expected to see more children there that day but not so.
+More older folk enjoying a good day out.
 Any kids there were very well behaved and so i think it is a good place to enjoy as a family also.
 Would vote it 10/10 and would also love to see it opened more.
-In school holiday it is open each day.
+In school holidays it is open each day.

 Breakfast, lunch, dinner - all guaranteed to be excellent quality and a bit innovative.
 Interesting & flavoursome combinations with a real attention to detail.
 If there’s room, the German cakes shouldn’t be missed.
 The location on the beach is unbeatable.
-Only open Friday to Monday in summer, so it’s a popular place.
+Only open Friday to Monday in Summer, so it’s a popular place.

 Booked table several days before, table was ready on our arrival.
-Fantastic views over Goolwa beach.Staff were “spot on” food and drinks order taken promptly.
-The menu is simple the specials really interesting!
-I had the Coorong Mullet, it was great!Highly recommendedI will be going back!
+Fantastic views over Goolwa beach.Staff were “spot on”.
+Food and drinks order taken promptly.
+The menu is simple; the specials really interesting!
+I had the Coorong Mullet, it was great!Highly recommended.I will be going back!
 Simple but good!

-This place is great,Staff are very friendly and helpful,food is great and very filling,I had a fish burger which was so yummy,hubby had a burger which he said was outstanding,both our coffees were nice also.
-It is right on the beach front so good on a hot day!!!
-Would go back again soon ,only trouble is the opening times.
+This place is great,Staff are very friendly and helpful.
+Food is great and very filling.
+I had a fish burger which was so yummy.
+Hubby had a burger which he said was outstanding.
+Both our coffees were nice also.
+It is right on the beachfront, so good on a hot day!!!
+Would go back again soon; only trouble is the opening times.
 I see it is open in the school holidays and over weekend and Fridays, which is rather worth knowing before you just turn up during the week.
 I would recommend it for sure.